Abdelrahman-Nasr6161/Database-Systems-Labs/Lab 2/Task 2/readme.md

-Of course.
-Here is a comprehensive README file for your Python script, explaining how it works and detailing the syntax for each query.

 Simple Relational Algebra Query Engine

 This script is a command-line tool that simulates a basic database query engine.
-It loads data from a local JSON file and allows you to perform core relational algebra operations like SELECT, PROJECT, JOIN, and more using a simple, text-based syntax.
+It loads data from a local JSON file and allows you to perform core relational algebra operations like select, project, join, and more using a simple, function-based syntax.

+The key feature of this engine is its ability to nest operations, allowing you to create complex queries by feeding the result of one operation directly into another.

 ⚙️ Prerequisites

-1. Python

-Ensure you have Python 3 installed on your system.
-This script uses standard libraries (json, re) and does not require any external packages to be installed.
+    Python Ensure you have Python 3 installed on your system.
+This script uses standard libraries (json, re) and does not require any external packages.

-2. Data File

-The script requires a JSON file named company.json to be in the same directory.
+    Data File The script requires a JSON file named company.json to be in the same directory.
 This file should contain a single JSON object where each key is a "table name" and its value is an array of objects (the "rows").

     Example company.json:
     JSON

     {
       "Employee": [
-    {"SSN": 1, "Name": "Ali", "DeptID": 10, "Salary": 5000},
+        {"SSN": 1, "Name": "Ali", "DeptID": 10, "Salary": 50000},
-    {"SSN": 2, "Name": "Mona", "DeptID": 20, "Salary": 6000},
+        {"SSN": 2, "Name": "Mona", "DeptID": 20, "Salary": 60000},
-    {"SSN": 3, "Name": "Omar", "DeptID": 10, "Salary": 7000}
+        {"SSN": 3, "Name": "Omar", "DeptID": 10, "Salary": 70000}
       ],
-  "Employee2":
-  [
+      "Employee2": [
-    {"SSN": 1, "Name": "Ali", "DeptID": 10, "Salary": 5000},
+        {"SSN": 1, "Name": "Ali", "DeptID": 10, "Salary": 50000},
-    {"SSN": 2, "Name": "Mona", "DeptID": 20, "Salary": 6000},
-    {"SSN": 4, "Name": "Sara", "DeptID": 30, "Salary": 8000},
+        {"SSN": 4, "Name": "Sara", "DeptID": 30, "Salary": 80000}
-    {"SSN": 5, "Name": "Hana", "DeptID": 40, "Salary": 9000},
-    {"SSN": 6, "Name": "Lina", "DeptID": 50, "Salary": 10000}
       ],
       "Department": [
         {"DeptID": 10, "Name": "IT"},
         {"DeptID": 20, "Name": "HR"}
       ]
     }

 ▶️ How to Run